raihan-cse/RLS-task-dynamic/README.md

-# Make this project using - React + Vite
+# Create this project using - React + Vite

 ## Clone the repository on github